 Platform: Consistent desktop and mobile interfaces with integrated charting and analysis tools.

-Accounts: Standard, Gold, VIP, and Prestige offer benefits such as accelerated withdrawals, higher returns, and more instruments.
+Accounts: Standard, Gold, VIP, and Prestige are described as offering benefits such as accelerated withdrawals, higher returns, and more instruments.

-Regulation: IFC “Category A” membership supports dispute resolution and credibility signals.
+Regulation: IFC “Category A” membership is described as supporting dispute resolution and credibility signals.

 Pros